GPA Calculator

 Note: Some districts use different bumps or cap A+ at 4.3 unweighted.
 If your school uses A+ = 4.3, add 0.3 to the A row in both columns accordingly.

-GPA Calculation Examples
+Sample High School GPA Calculation

 CourseLevelGradeGrade PointsCreditsQuality Points